 The village of Clyst Hydon is only ten miles from Exeter, but arriving here feels a little like stepping back in time.
 Driving through the winding green Devon lanes past fields and forest to reach us marks the start of the adventure.

 The 16th century, Grade II listed thatched inn is picture perfect with stepping stones leading to a beautiful, large beer garden.
-Head on into the pub and you’re met with a deceptively light-filled airy space.
+Head on into the pub and you’re met with a light-filled and airy space.
 It feels old, with stone floors and wooden beams, but it’s also modern in comfort and layout.

 The pub was saved from closure with the help of local villagers, then renovated and reopened in August 2013.
 Ex-Gidleigh Park Head Chef Ian Webber heads up the kitchen bringing the skills from his Michelin starred background to give the menus a down to earth, comfort food appeal.